Water supply and sanitation in Ghana: Tariffs and cost recovery

-Ashanti Region found an average tariff of about US$0.60 per m³ in 2003, which actually covers between 57 and 77% of the full supply cost.
+Ashanti Region found an average tariff of about US$0.60 per m^{3} in 2003, which actually covers between 57 and 77% of the full supply cost.

 Another study which was carried out in 2005 indicates an average monthly expenditure for water of US$0.99 in 97 sample villages in the Volta Region and US$0.89 in 103 villages in the Brong Ahafo Region per household.
 However, in nearly 70% of the villages in Volta and only 40% of the villages in Brong Ahafo, at least 90% of the interviewed households actually paid for water.
 Where water use is charged, it is done through a fixed system or a pay-as-you-fetch system.